 1033 Lawrence St., Port Townsend, WA

 Natural History Exhibit - Highlighting the zone where the land meets the sea, this exhibit is a visual banquet of colors, textures and images.
-Natural History exhibit is open every Thursday through Sunday (year round) from Noon till 4 PM with public interpretive programs at 2:30 PM daily.
+Natural History exhibit is open Fri-Sun from 12noon-5pm (year round) with public interpretive programs at 2:30 PM daily.

 Northwest Earth Institute (NWEI) - Quimper Peninsula Affiliate